-- (11) Whenever a provision of [sections 1 through 221] permits any of the terms of a plan or a filed document to be dependent on facts objectively ascertainable outside the plan or filed document, the following provisions apply: - (a) The manner in which the facts will operate on the terms of the plan or filed document must be set forth in the plan or filed document. - (b) The facts may include: - (i) any of the following that is available in a nationally recognized news or information medium, either in print or electronically: - (A) statistical or market indices; - (B) market prices of any security or group of securities; - (C) interest rates; - (D) currency exchange rates; or - (E) similar economic or financial data; - (ii) a determination or action by any person or body, including the corporation or any other party to a plan or filed document; or - (iii) the terms of or actions taken under an agreement to which the corporation is a party or any other agreement or document. - (c) As used in this subsection (11): - (i) "filed document" means a document filed by the secretary of state under any provision of [sections 1 through 221] except [sections 203 through 214] or [section 221]; and - (ii) "plan" means a plan of domestication, conversion, merger, or share exchange. - (d) The following provisions of a plan or filed document may not be made dependent on facts outside the plan or filed document: - (i) the name and address of any person required in a filed document; - (ii) the registered office of any entity required in a filed document; - (iii) the registered agent of any entity required in a filed document;
+- 1 state. - 2 (11) Whenever a provision of [sections 1 through 221] permits any of the terms of a plan or a filed 3 document to be dependent on facts objectively ascertainable outside the plan or filed document, the following 4 provisions apply: - 5 (a) The manner in which the facts will operate on the terms of the plan or filed document must be set 6 forth in the plan or filed document. - 7 (b) The facts may include: - 8 (i) any of the following that is available in a nationally recognized news or information medium, either in 9 print or electronically: - 10 (A) statistical or market indices; - 11 (B) market prices of any security or group of securities; - 12 (C) interest rates;

+- 13 (D) currency exchange rates; or - 14 (E) similar economic or financial data; - (ii) a determination or action by any person or body, including the corporation or any other party to a planor filed document; or - (iii) the terms of or actions taken under an agreement to which the corporation is a party or any other agreement or document. - 19 (c) As used in this subsection (11): - 20 (i) "filed document" means a document filed by the secretary of state under any provision of [sections 21 through 221] except [sections 203 through 214] or [section 221]; and - 22 (ii) "plan" means a plan of domestication, conversion, merger, or share exchange. - (d) The following provisions of a plan or filed document may not be made dependent on facts outside the plan or filed document: - 25 (i) the name and address of any person required in a filed document; - 26 (ii) the registered office of any entity required in a filed document; - 27 (iii) the registered agent of any entity required in a filed document; - 28 (iv) the number of authorized shares and designation of each class or series of shares; - 29 (v) the effective date of a filed document; and - 30 (vi) any required statement in a filed document of the date on which the underlying transaction was

-- (iv) the number of authorized shares and designation of each class or series of shares; - (v) the effective date of a filed document; and - (vi) any required statement in a filed document of the date on which the underlying transaction was approved or the manner in which that approval was given. - (e) If a provision of a filed document is made dependent on a fact ascertainable outside the filed document and if that fact is not ascertainable by reference to a source described in subsection (11)(b)(i) or a document that is a matter of public record and the affected shareholders have not received notice of the fact from the corporation, then the corporation shall file with the secretary of state articles of amendment to the filed document setting forth the fact promptly after the time when the fact referred to is first ascertainable or subsequently changes.
+1 approved or the manner in which that approval was given.

+(e) If a provision of a filed document is made dependent on a fact ascertainable outside the filed document and if that fact is not ascertainable by reference to a source described in subsection (11)(b)(i) or a document that is a matter of public record and the affected shareholders have not received notice of the fact from the corporation, then the corporation shall file with the secretary of state articles of amendment to the filed document setting forth the fact promptly after the time when the fact referred to is first ascertainable or subsequently changes.
 Articles of amendment under this subsection (11)(e) are considered to be authorized by the authorization of the original filed document to which they relate and may be filed by the corporation without further action by the board of directors or the shareholders.

+NEW SECTION.
 Section 4.
 Forms.
 (1) (a) The secretary of state may prescribe and furnish on request forms for: